XeroAPI/xero-ruby-sso-form/README.md

-This is a basic application showing how to use the [xero-ruby](https://github.com/XeroAPI/xero-ruby) sdk and the OAuth2.0 and OpenID Connect flow to pre-populate a signup form for your application.
+This is a basic application showing how to use the [xero-ruby](https://github.com/XeroAPI/xero-ruby) sdk and the OAuth2.0 and OpenID Connect flow to pre-populate a signup form.

 # Signup with Xero